Asia shares sink after Wall Street sell-off

 Advertisement

-ENERGY: Benchmark U.S. crude fell 53 cents to $52.72 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude fell 86 cents to $52.39 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 30 cents on Tuesday to close at $53.25.
-Brent crude, used to price international oils, lost 63 cents to $61.45 per barrel in London.
+Brent crude, used to price international oils, lost $1.08 to $61.00 per barrel in London.
 It gained 39 cents the previous session to $62.08.

 CURRENCY: The dollar gained to 112.95 yen from Wednesday's 112.78 yen.
 The euro declined to $1.1330 from $1.1343.